Holding a Silent Auction

 1. Schedule your silent auction in conjunction with another event that will bring in a good-sized crowd of people.
 For example, the TGIFT team held their silent auction during a dinner at which they awarded their first computer.

 2. Gather items for the auction from team members, local businessesand other people who support your work.
 Items at the TGIFT auction included gift certificates, autographed books, art prints, crafted items such as quilts and needlework, tea sets, food baskets, and curios.
 You can combine several small items into a basket to help raise the bidding price.
 Log items as you receive them so you will have an inventory of donations.

 3. Create a bid sheet for each item.
 The bid sheet should provide a space for bidders to record their bidding number and amount of bid, recognize who donated the item for the auction and provide any pertinent information about the item.
-(See sample bid sheet at right.)
+(See pdf for sample bid sheet.)

 During the auction

 1. Create a sign-in sheet for bidders on which they can record their name, address and telephone number.
 This sheet should be numbered so that each bidder receives a bidding number, which they place on the bid sheet for items they wish to buy.
 This sheet also provides contact information for any winning bidders not present when the auction closes.

 2. Once a bidder has signed in, he/she uses the assigned bidder number to bid on items of interest.
 This simplified bidding process keeps bids anonymous until the auction is over.